craftersshaft/FNF-Vs-Kiku/art/readme.txt

 Flashes used for coloring ripped with JPEXS (not the art i did i just mean the original colors) Kade Engine by KadeDev
-Boyfriend Soundfont by NyxTheShield or MintBreath, filename was just FNF_Boyfriend.sf2
+Boyfriend Soundfont by NyxTheShield or MintBreath, filename was just FNF_Boyfriend.sf2 mod by craftersshaft how in the world did i forget that This does not include any direct Week 7 assets, however it does contain an edited vocal file and a custom skin for Kiku to use in that situation.